Soontao/discoverer/README.md

 - [x] authorize should be more attention, http basic auth
 - [x] center config file
 - [ ] server side health check
+- [ ] when ApiClient catch an exception, should refresh client list